Songs

 With a somber farewell, American Pie waves goodbye to the rock ‘n’ roll generation.
 The song refers to the 1959 plane crash that killed many of Don’s early music heroes.
 But it goes beyond that too, also reflecting on the disillusionment of his generation and the cultural changes that shifted the youth away from rock and roll.
 The song was, of course, massively successful and was able to hold the number 1 spot in the US for a mighty four weeks straight.

-While at first glance the volume of chords used in the song might seem intimidating, swapping from chord to chord usually only required the tiniest of finger changes.
-Don probably wrote this using more of a ‘finger exploration’ method so it feels really nice to play in the hands.
+While at first glance the volume of chords used in the song might seem intimidating, swapping from chord to chord usually only requires the tiniest of finger changes.
+Don probably wrote this using more of a ‘finger exploration’ method, so it feels really nice to play in the hands.

 Babe I’m Gonna Leave You by Led Zeppelin